Erikvl87/docker-languagetool/README.md

 ```

 # Usage
-By default this image is configured to listen on port 8010 which diviates from the default port of LanguageTool 8081.
+By default this image is configured to listen on port 8010 which deviates from the default port of LanguageTool 8081.

 An example cURL request:
 ```